 Maryland Fuel Fund

 OHEP grants may not cover your entire heating bill.
-If you need additional help after you’ve applied for state grants, you may qualify for additional help through the Fuel Fund of Maryland.
+Or you may not qualify for help.
+The Fuel Fund of Maryland may be able to help in those cases.

 Other Ways To Get Help With A Heating Bill

 There are a number of local faith-based organizations and charities that may offer additional financial assistance to local families.
-You can find these groups by searching 211 Maryland resources.
+You can find these groups by searching 211 Maryland's database of community resources.

 You can also take steps to make your home more energy-efficient.
 This can help in the winter and the summer months.
 Caulking windows, sealing doors and insulation are great ways to lower utility costs.